angelhd1999/SheepsAndHay/README.md

 Second deliverable, Lab 2 of Interactive Systems<br />

-This is the **list of improvements** that I have made over the version obtained through the tutorial:<br />
+This is the **list of improvements** that I have made over the version obtained through the class tutorial:<br />
 * Added **visual effects:**
   * **Animation** for the **sheep**.
   * **Animation** for the **heart** that comes out of the sheep.